gg7star/E-commerce_CRM/README.md

 and configure it using [this](https://jasvirsinghgrewal91.wordpress.com/2013/06/23/e-mail-server-exim4/)

-Steps for Installation of LibreHatti:
+Steps for Installation of EcommerceCRM:

-1) Fork the repository [LibreHatti](https://github.com/GreatDevelopers/LibreHatti/) and clone the forked repository
+1) Fork the repository [EcommerceCRM]https://github.com/marcrochon/E-commerce_CRM/) and clone the forked repository

     $ git clone 'link to your forked repository'

-2) Create a database for LibreHatti.
+2) Create a database for EcommerceCRM.

     $ mysql -u root -p
-    $ create database librehatti;
+    $ create database ecommerce_crm;
     $ quit

-3) Edit settings.py file in LibreHatti/src/librehatti directory.
+3) Edit settings.py file in EcommerceCRM/src/ecommerce_crm directory.
 Things to be edited are:

 Line No 10 : DATABASES

-    NAME : librehatti
+    NAME : EcommerceCRM
     USER : Your MySQL username
     PASSWORD : Your MySQl password